abdirashid-bx/NeuraChat/README.md

-NeuraChat
+# NeuraChat

-NeuraChat is a sleek, full-stack chat app built with React Native and Tailwind CSS.
+NeuraChat is a sleek, AI-powered chat app built with React Native and Tailwind CSS.
 It simulates real-time conversations, offering a clean interface and quick responses — all designed with a focus on simplicity and user experience.

-Features
+## Features

-Real-time chat UI
+- Real-time chat UI

-User authentication (login & signup) powered by Supabase

-Instant "Thinking..." feedback

-Smooth FlatList integration
+- Smooth FlatList integration
+- Instant "Thinking..." feedback

-Styled with Tailwind CSS
+- Styled with Tailwind CSS

-Easy to use and responsive layout
+- Easy to use and responsive layout

-Tech Stack
+## Tech Stack

-React Native
+- React Native

-Tailwind CSS
+- Tailwind CSS

-JavaScript
+- JavaScript

-Supabase (Authentication & Backend)

-About the Developer
+## About the Developer

 Hi!
 I'm Abdirashiid, a passionate developer who enjoys building smart solutions using modern web and mobile tools.
-This project reflects my curiosity, growth, and love for creative coding — now exploring full-stack development with Supabase integration.
+This project reflects my curiosity, growth, and love for creative coding.